About the Blog

 Law and the Multiverse has been featured in The New York Times, Mother Jones, NPR’s All Things Considered, Marketplace, the ABA Journal, and many other publications, radio shows, blogs, podcasts, and websites both in the US and around the world.

 James Daily is an attorney licensed in Missouri and a graduate of the Washington University in St. Louis School of Law (’08).
 He is also registered to practice before the United States Patent and Trademark Office.
-By day, he works for the Stanford University Hoover Institution’s Project on Commercializing Innovation and represents clients in intellectual property matters.
+By day, he works for the Washington University in St. Louis School of Law’s Center for Empirical Research in the Law and also represents clients in intellectual property matters.

 Ryan Davidson is an attorney licensed in Indiana and Pennsylvania and a graduate of Notre Dame Law School (’09).
 He has his own practice in Lancaster, Pennsylvania.